bhy06/GAN_Anime/README.md

 - ACGAN seems more stable and powerful in generating conditional images.

 # Tips based on personal experience
+- The most important thing for training GANs is to learn to balance D and G.
 - Add noise to D's inputs and labels helps stablize training.
 - Adam is always good, but exponetially decaying learning rate seems not so helpful and makes no significant differences.
 - Training D several times than G sometimes seems helpful (WGAN) but easily makes D so strong thus upsets the existing balance.